Close

 5.1 Data Subject Rights.
 Taking into account the nature of the Processing, Atlassian must provide reasonable and timely assistance to Customer to enable Customer to respond to requests for exercising a data subject’s rights (including rights of access, rectification, erasure, restriction, objection, and data portability) in respect to Customer Personal Data.

 5.2 Cooperation Obligations.
-Upon Customer’s reasonable request, and taking into account the nature of the applicable Processing, Atlassian will provide reasonable assistance to Customer in fulfilling Customer’s obligations under Applicable Data Protection Law (including data protection impact assessments and consultations with regulatory authorities), provided that Customer cannot reasonably fulfill such obligations independently with help of available Documentation.
+Upon Customer’s reasonable request, and taking into account the nature of the Processing, Atlassian will provide reasonable assistance to Customer in fulfilling Customer’s obligations under Applicable Data Protection Law (including data protection impact assessments and consultations with regulatory authorities), provided that Customer cannot reasonably fulfill such obligations independently with help of available Documentation.

 5.3 Third Party Requests.
 Unless prohibited by Law, Atlassian will promptly notify Customer of any valid, enforceable subpoena, warrant, or court order from law enforcement or public authorities compelling Atlassian to disclose Customer Personal Data.
 Atlassian will follow its law enforcement guidelines in responding to such requests.
 In the event that Atlassian receives an inquiry or a request for information from any other third party (such as a regulator or data subject) concerning the Processing of Customer Personal Data, Atlassian will redirect such inquiries to Customer, and will not provide any information unless required to do so under applicable Law.